Table of Contents

 Organoleptic Profile

-- – A dry, saline finish of great precision.
+- – Dry, saline finish of remarkable precision

-This style appeals to connoisseurs seeking authenticity and tension, where every nuance of grape and soil is expressed with clarity.
+This style appeals to connoisseurs seeking authenticity and finesse in sparkling wines.

 Sensory Characteristics

-- – Nose: floral, citrus, with hints of fresh almond and wet chalk.
+- – Nose: floral, citrus, with fresh almond and wet chalk

-- – Palate: lively, incisive, finely chiseled, supported by a silky texture.
+- – Palate: lively, incisive, finely chiseled with silky texture

-- – Finish: saline, persistent, marked by the purity and precision of Chardonnay.
+- – Finish: saline, persistent, highlighting purity and precision

 This demanding style embodies oenological mastery: allowing only the excellence of the fruit and the passage of time to speak.